-We obtained an understanding of the legal and regulatory frameworks that are applicable to the Trust, focusing on provisions of those laws and regulations that had a direct effect on the determination of material amounts and disclosures in the financial statements.
+We obtained an understanding of the legal and regulatory frameworks that are applicable to the Trust and the sector in which it operates, focusing on those provisions that had a direct effect on the determination of material amounts and disclosures in the financial statements.
 The most relevant frameworks we identified include:

-- UK Generally Accepted Accounting Practice including Financial Reporting Standard 102 and the IA Statement of Recommended Practice for Authorised Funds; - the Financial Conduct Authority's Collective Investment Schemes sourcebook; and - the Trust's Prospectus.
+- UK Generally Accepted Accounting Practice including Financial Reporting Standard 102 and the IA Statement of Recommended Practice for Authorised Funds; - The Financial Conduct Authority's COLL Rules; and - The Trust's Prospectus.

 We gained an understanding of how the Trust is complying with these laws and regulations by making enquiries of the Manager.
-We corroborated these enquiries through our review of any relevant correspondence with regulatory bodies and the Trust's breaches register.
+We corroborated these enquiries through our review of submitted returns, external inspections, relevant correspondence with regulatory bodies and the Trust's breaches register.

-We assessed the susceptibility of the Trust's financial statements to material misstatement, including how fraud might occur, by meeting with management to understand where it was considered there was susceptibility to fraud.
+We assessed the susceptibility of the financial statements to material misstatement, including how fraud might occur, by meeting with management to understand where it was considered there was susceptibility to fraud.
 This evaluation also considered how the Manager was remunerated and whether this provided an incentive for fraudulent activity.
 We considered the overall control environment and how the Manager oversees the implementation and operation of controls.
 In areas of the financial statements where the risks were considered to be higher, we performed procedures to address each identified risk.
 We identified a heightened fraud risk in relation to:

-- management override of controls; - the completeness and classification of special dividends between revenue and capital;
+- Management override of controls; and - The completeness and classification of special dividends between revenue and capital.

-Independent Auditor's report to the unitholders of SVS Sanlam European Equity Fund ('continued')
+Independent Auditor's report to the unitholders of SVS Sanlam European Equity Fund (continued)

-Auditor's Responsibilities for the Audit of the Financial Statements (continued)
+Auditor Responsibilities for the Audit of the Financial Statements (continued)

-Extent to which the audit is considered capable of detecting irregularities, including fraud (continued) In addition to the above, the following procedures were performed to provide reasonable assurance that the financial statements were free of material fraud or error:
+Extent to which the audit was considered capable of detecting irregularities, including fraud (continued)

+In addition to the above, the following procedures were performed to provide reasonable assurance that the financial statements were free of material fraud or error:

-- Performing audit work procedures over the risk of management override of controls, including testing of journal entries and other adjustments for appropriateness, evaluating the business rationale of significant transactions outside the normal course of business, review of a pre sign-off Net Asset Valuation (NAV) statement for any unexpected activity and reviewing judgements made by the Authorised Corporate Director in its calculation of accounting estimates for potential management bias - Using a third-party independent data source to assess the completeness of the special dividend population and determining whether special dividends recognised were revenue or capital in nature with reference to the underlying circumstances of the investee companies' dividend payments; - Assessing the Trust's compliance with the key requirements of the Collective Investment Schemes Sourcebook and its Prospectus; - Completion of appropriate checklists and use of our experience to assess the Trust's compliance with the IA Statement of Recommended Practice for Authorised Funds; and - Agreement of the financial statement disclosures to supporting documentation.
+- Reviewing the level of and reasoning behind the Trust's procurement of legal and professional services; - Performing audit work procedures over the risk of management override of controls, including testing of journal entries and other adjustments for appropriateness, evaluating the business rationale of significant transactions outside the normal course of business, review of a pre sign-off Net Asset Valuation (NAV) statement for any unexpected activity and reviewing judgements made by the Manager in its calculation of accounting estimates for potential management bias; - Using a third-party independent data source to assess the completeness of the special dividend population and determining whether special dividends recognised were revenue or capital in nature with reference to the underlying circumstances of the investee companies' dividend payments; - Assessing the Trust's compliance with the key requirements of the Collective Investment Schemes sourcebook and its Prospectus; - Completion of appropriate checklists and use of our experience to assess the Trust's compliance with the IA Statement of Recommended Practice for Authorised Funds; and - Agreement of the financial statement disclosures to supporting documentation.

 Our audit procedures were designed to respond to the risk of material misstatements in the financial statements, recognising that the risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error, as fraud may involve intentional concealment, forgery, collusion, omission or misrepresentation.
-There are inherent limitations in the audit procedures performed and the further removed non-compliance with laws and regulations is from the events and transactions reflected in the financial statements, the less likely we are to become aware of it.
+There are inherent limitations in the audit procedures performed and the further removed noncompliance with laws and regulations is from the events and transactions reflected in the financial statements, the less likely we would become aware of it.